-Gravel bikes: 10 (+1) best models of 2020 for your adventures
+Gravel bikes: 13 best models of 2021 for your adventures

-Just know that in recent years more and more people have decided to marry this "philosophy" and try an intermediate vehicle between a racing bike and a mountain bike, for traveling or for day trips on the white roads near home.
+Just know that in recent years more and more people have decided to marry this "philosophy" and try an intermediate vehicle between a racing bike and a mountain bike, for travelling or for day trips on the white roads near home.
 So I decided to do a short (and certainly not exhaustive) research, trying to understand which are the most popular gravel bikes and those that are used with more satisfaction by lovers of dirt roads.
-Then I recommend the best ten gravel bike models of 2020 .
+Then I recommend the best ten gravel bike models of 2021.

-Before I list the best gravel bikes of 2020 I would like to make a small introduction.
+Before I list the best gravel bikes of 2021 I would like to make a small introduction.

 Best gravel bikes: the criterion of choice

 As always, when I make a list of the best proposals on the market, I want to underline how the choice is very subjective and often depends on personal habits and future uses.
 So saying which is the best gravel bike ever would mean doing all the others wrong.